Sue9104/web-manual/interface/owner-project-management.md

 <span id='overview'></span>

-Projects created by you are listed here.
-Priority, deadline, and overall progress are presented.
-If you want to know more information, _**Double click**_ will jump to details of the project.
+The projects you created are displayed here.
+If you want to know more information about one project, _**Double click**_ the row of your interested project and it will jump to the detail.

 ![](/assets/project_management.overview.png)